printix/Power-BI/Readme.md

 4. A set of PowerPoint design templates and icons.
 5. A set of example data you can work with.

+## Demo
+A demo of the Printix solution template can be viewed [here](https://app.powerbi.com/view?r=eyJrIjoiNGZhMjJlMTMtYzgwZi00ZmRkLWExNzItZjUxMTFhNWQxM2U2IiwidCI6IjNlYWFmMWQzLTZmOWUtNDBmZC1iN2U5LTYwYjQ1ZTU1ZTEyNSIsImMiOjh9).

 # Getting started

 ## Prerequisites